Maximinus Thrax: Pupienus, Balbinus, and Gordian III

 When the African revolt collapsed, the Senate found itself in great jeopardy.
 Having shown clear support for the Gordians, they could expect no clemency from Maximinus when he reached Rome.
 In this predicament, they remained determined to defy Maximinus and elected two of their number, Pupienus and Balbinus, as co-emperors.
 When the Roman mob heard that the Senate had selected two men from the patrician class, men whom the ordinary people held in no great regard, they protested, showering the imperial cortège with sticks and stones.
 A faction in Rome preferred Gordian's grandson (Gordian III), and there was severe street fighting.
 The co-emperors had no option but to compromise, and, sending for the grandson of the elder Gordian they appointed him caesar.

 Defeat and death

 Maximinus marched on Rome, but Aquileia closed its gates against him.
 His troops became disaffected during the unexpected siege of the city, at which time they suffered from starvation.
-In May or June 238, soldiers of the II Parthica in his camp assassinated him, his son, and his chief ministers.
-Their heads were cut off, placed on poles, and carried to Rome by cavalrymen.
+In about May or June 238, soldiers of the II Parthica in his camp assassinated him, his son, and his chief ministers.

 Pupienus and Balbinus then became undisputed co-emperors.
 However, they mistrusted each other, and ultimately both were murdered by the Praetorian Guard, making Gordian III sole surviving emperor.
 Unable to reach Rome, Thrax never visited the capital city during his reign.